cisco-asp-web/LTRMSI-3000/lab_2/lab_2-guide.md

         locator MyLocator
         alloc mode per-vrf
       redistribute connected
+    commit
     ```

+2. Configure Route Reflector **xrd05**

-2. The BGP route reflectors will also need to have L3VPN capability added to their peering group. **xrd06** has been preconfigured, so you only need to configure **xrd05**
+    The BGP route reflectors will also need to have L3VPN capability added to their peering group. **xrd06** has been preconfigured, so you only need to configure **xrd05**

-   BGP Route Reflector **xrd05**
     ```
     ssh cisco@clab-clus25-xrd05
     ```